Southwest Commuter and Cannonball Paths

 As the trail winds through the university campus, consider pausing at N. Orchard Street to see the Space Science and Engineering Center’s large satellite.
 The path also travels by the Kohl Center, the university’s main athletic center, though it is more challenging to see.

-On the south side of N. Wingra Dive is the Wingra Creek Bike Path.
-Bikers looking to follow the main route should turn left (southwest).
+On the south side of Wingra Dive is the Wingra Creek Bike Path.
+Bikers looking to follow the prescribed route should turn left (southwest).
 The path to the right (northeast) leads to Henry Vilas Park and Zoo.
 The 28-acre zoo is free and a worthwhile digression.
 Managed by Dane County and accredited by the Association of Zoos and Aquariums, the zoo offers a host of amenities: cafes, treats, gift shops, a children’s area, and the chance to see many animals.

 Another possible deviation from the bike path involves heading to the right (west) into the University of Wisconsin’s 1,200-acre arboretum.
 Its entrance is located off Wingra Creek Bike Path by another B-cycle station.
 The arboretum is a huge greenspace in the midst of the city.
 A remarkably busy two-lane road takes visitors into the park.
 Before venturing in, cyclists should review the specific instructions for bikers on the arboretum’s website.